redis-stack/redis-stack-docs/docs/ui/insight/get-started.md

      ```

    * For any common Linux distribution, use AppImage.
-     - To make your downloaded file into an executable, run:
+     - To make your downloaded file executable, run:

         ```
         chmod a+x RedisInsight-v2-linux-x86_64.AppImage